Jethant/multi-client-soc-operations-framework/incident-closure-library/case-studies/Business-Email-Compromise.md

 ## Response and remediation

 - Verified the request with the vendor through a separate trusted contact.
-- Coordinated with the vendor's security team regarding removal of malicious mailbox rules and recovery of the vendor account.
 - Blocked relevant attacker-controlled infrastructure in the internal tenant.
 - Audited internal mailboxes and identities for related unauthorized access.
 - Strengthened independent verification requirements for payment requests and banking-detail changes.